AdobeDocs/experience-platform.en/help/profile/api/preview-sample-status.md

 ## Generate the identity overlap report

-The identity overlap report provides visibility into the composition of your organization's Profile store by exposing the identities that contribute most to your addressable audience (profiles).
+The identity overlap report provides visibility into the composition of your organization's Profile store by exposing the identities that contribute most to your addressable audience (merged profiles).
 This includes both the standard identities provided by Adobe, as well as the custom identities defined by your organization.

 You can generate the identity overlap report by performing a GET request to the `/previewsamplestatus/report/identity/overlap` endpoint.